Vector Embeddings: The Foundation of Data Representation

 Vector embeddings transform data into mathematical equations, powering the cognitive capabilities of AI, but how do they enable machines to 'learn' and 'grow'?

-A vector embedding is a numerical representation of data that captures semantic relationships and similarities, making it possible to perform mathematical operations and comparisons on the data for various tasks like text analysis and recommendation systems.
+Vector embeddings are numerical representations of data that captures semantic relationships and similarities, making it possible to perform mathematical operations and comparisons on the data for various tasks like text analysis and recommendation systems.

 With all the talk about generative AI, the concepts behind what powers generative AI can be a little overwhelming.
 In this article we are going to focus on the one functional concept that powers the underlying cognitive ability of AI and provides machine learning models the ability to learn and grow, a vector embedding.